 Orientation programs are held for new students and staff members.
 Guided tours are conducted upon request.
 Audio-visual materials are produced, and audio-visual equipment is available.
 Free and rental film service is provided.
 The LRC also provides displays of special collections and art displays.
-The UNC-TV Network Guide is available for the benefit of all.
 Interlibrary loan service is available upon request.